prasanthr/orm-touchstone-jpa/README.md

 This project is for testing a Hibernate-JPA-SpringData setup.
 Project is organized as a spring-boot application with maven.
+It uses an embedded H2 database, so there is no need to configure datasources.
-Different use-cases are organized as JUnit tests.
+Different use-cases are organized as TestNG tests.
 To run the tests, simply run "mvn test".